Introduction to Sheep Farming in Sri Lanka:

 Breeding Age of Ewe:

-The breeding age of the ewe should be of 10 – 12 months.
-The sheep of too young age should not be encouraged for the breeding this might lea to the loss.
+The breeding age of the ewe should be of 10–12 months.
+The sheep of too young age should not be encouraged for the breeding this might lead to loss.
 The ewe should attain 5 – 17 months of age for breeding.

 Preparing the female sheep breed: